matiasbenedetto/blog-articles/articles/blog/docker/node-sass-not-compiling-in-docker-node-alpine.md

 # Node Sass not compiling using docker compose

 Paradoxically this is not a post about node-sass problems but the use of `.dockerignore` file.
-There is nothing wrong with node-sass in docker-as far I know, but I found myself in a nasty situation trying to build my project using node-sass and getting this error after running `docker-compose build`.
+There is nothing wrong with node-sass in docker-as far I know, but I found myself in strange situation trying to build my project using node-sass and getting this error after running `docker-compose build`.

 ## The problem